 The glute-ham raise (GHR) is one of the most effective exercises to strengthen your glutes and grow that peach.
 If you want to build and grow a bigger butt, (which seems to be the goal for many these days), then GHR is a must-have in your leg day training split.
-What what other glute-ham raise alternative exercises can you hit on leg day, to build even bigger and better buns of steel.
+What other glute-ham raise alternative exercises can you hit on leg day, to build even bigger and better buns of steel.
 We’re going to talk about the best glute-ham raise alternative exercises to help you build your butt.

 Glute And Hamstring Anatomy (Glute Ham Muscles Worked)